 - A separate title page, including the manuscript title, all author names, affiliations, and the contact information of the corresponding author.
 Any acknowledgements, disclosures, or funding information should be included on this page as well.3) Type of Articles

-Linguistic Research welcomes the submission of full-length articles, with a maximum length of 40 single-spaced manuscript pages.4) Language
+Linguistic Research welcomes the submission of 1) original, full-length articles, with a maximum length of 40 single-spaced manuscript pages; 2) short squibs; 3) reviews; and 4) theoretical position papers.4) Language

 The journal's language is English.
 American English or British English spelling and terminology can be used; however, either should be used consistently throughout the article.5) Manuscript Submission